iambankaratharva/SegFormer-B0/README.md

 # SegFormer-B0
-Implementation of SegFormer-B0 from scratch for semantic segmentation.
+Implementation of transformer based SegFormer-B0 from scratch for semantic segmentation.